 Compete to win

-Building on our foundation as a leading European Corporate Bank based in Europe's largest economy, we have transformed our business model.
-We operate where our clients want us to be and where we are competitive.
-As a result, we aim to become less complex and more profitable, improve shareholder returns and drive sustainable growth.
+Building on its foundation as a leading European Corporate Bank based in Europe’s largest economy, Deutsche Bank has transformed its business model.
+The bank operates where clients want it to be and where it is competitive.
+As a result.
+Deutsche Bank aims to become less complex and more profitable, improve shareholder returns and drive sustainable growth.

 Deutsche Bank is …